cv4dt/cv4dt.github.io/content/authors/oussemadhaouadi/_index.md

 I completed my Master's studies in Electrical Engineering and Information Technology at TUM.
 My focus was on Automation, Robotics, and AI.
 I spent a semester abroad at NTU Singapore, where I studied Deep Learning for Natural Language Processing and Genetic Algorithms.

 For my Master's thesis, I worked at BMW Group AG on AR glasses and head 6DoF pose estimation based on 3D multi-view geometry reconstruction and deep learning.
-My research involved implementing a system that could estimate the head and AR glasses pose with high accuracy (Project).
+My research involved implementing a system that could estimate the head and AR glasses pose with high accuracy.
 It resulted in a publication titled "Comparing Head and AR Glasses Pose Estimation."

 I also completed my Bachelor of Science in Electrical Engineering and Information Technology at TUM, with a focus on Signal Processing.
 During my Bachelor's thesis, I worked on generative modeling using Capsule Generative Adversarial Networks at the Chair of Robotics, Artificial Intelligence, and Real-time Systems at TUM.